dylmye/aws-python-twitch-eventsub-to-discord-webhook/README.md

 # Serverless Framework Python Twitch EventSub to Discord Webhook on AWS

-This template takes go-live events from Twitch EventSub, and publishes the events through a Discord Webhook.
+This template takes go-live events from Twitch EventSub, and publishes the events through a Discord webhook.

 ## Usage

+### Required Parameters

+Set these up in the .env file or pass them as parameters in the monitoring display.
+Remember that if you are auto-deploying from GitHub etc. your .env file will not be available for the script to read from.

+* `DISCORD_WEBHOOK_URL`: This is the URL provided by the Discord webhook you have set up
+* `DISCORD_ROLE_ID`: If you want to @everyone when you go live, set this to "everyone", otherwise set it to the ID of the Discord role that should be @'d.
+* `TWITCH_USERNAME`: This is your Twitch username for users to click on!

 ### Deployment